Delone set: Definitions

-If (M, d) is a metric space, and X is a subset of M, then the packing radius, r, of X is half of the smallest distance between distinct members of X. Open balls of radius r centered at the points of X will all be disjoint from each other.
+If (M, d) is a metric space, and X is a subset of M, then the packing radius, r, of X is half of the infimum of distances between distinct members of X. Open balls of radius r centered at the points of X will all be disjoint from each other.
 The covering radius, R, of X is the smallest distance such that every point of M is within distance R of at least one point in X; that is, R is the smallest radius such that closed balls of that radius centered at the points of X have all of M as their union.

 An ε-packing is a set X of packing radius r ≥ ε/2 (equivalently, minimum distance ≥ ε), an ε-covering is a set X of covering radius R ≤ ε, and an ε-net is a set that is both an ε-packing and an ε-covering (ε/2 ≤ r ≤ R ≤ ε).

 A set is uniformly discrete if it has a nonzero packing radius (0 < r), and relatively dense if it has a finite covering radius (R < ∞).

 A Delone set is a set that is both uniformly discrete and relatively dense (0 < r ≤ R < ∞).
 Thus every ε-net is Delone, but not vice versa.